-- (1) Based solely on a Schedule 13G/A filed February 14, 2022, T. Rowe Price Associates, Inc. ("Price Associates") has sole voting power over 8,382,874 ordinary shares of Alkermes and sole dispositive power over 21,343,581 ordinary shares of Alkermes.
+- Based solely on a Schedule 13G/A filed February 14, 2022, T. Rowe Price Associates, Inc. ("Price Associates") has sole voting power over 8,382,874 ordinary shares of Alkermes and sole dispositive power over 21,343,581 ordinary shares of Alkermes.
 Price Associates does not serve as custodian of the assets of any of its clients; accordingly, in each instance only the client or the client's custodian or trustee bank has the right to receive dividends paid with respect to, and proceeds from the sale of, the ordinary shares of Alkermes.
 The ultimate power to direct the receipt of dividends paid with respect to, and the proceeds from the sale of, the ordinary shares of Alkermes, is vested in the individual and institutional clients which Price Associates serves as investment adviser.
-Any and all discretionary authority which has been delegated to Price Associates may be revoked in whole or in part at any time. - (2) Based solely on a Schedule 13G/A, filed February 9, 2022, The Vanguard Group, in its capacity as investment adviser, may be deemed to beneficially own 16,891,710 ordinary shares of Alkermes.
+Any and all discretionary authority which has been delegated to Price Associates may be revoked in whole or in part at any time.
+Based on a notice of notifiable interest provided to us by Price Associates pursuant to Part 17 of the Companies Act, as of May 16, 2022, Price Associates had an interest in 14,509,190 ordinary shares of Alkermes, which represents 8.84% of our ordinary shares based on 164,136,728 of our ordinary shares outstanding as of the Record Date. - (2) Based solely on a Schedule 13G/A, filed February 9, 2022, The Vanguard Group, in its capacity as investment adviser, may be deemed to beneficially own 16,891,710 ordinary shares of Alkermes.
 The Vanguard Group has shared voting power over 303,841 ordinary shares of Alkermes, sole dispositive power over 16,445,828 ordinary shares of Alkermes and shared dispositive power over 445,882 ordinary shares of Alkermes.
 The Vanguard Group, Inc.'s clients, including investment companies registered under the Investment Company Act of 1940 and other managed accounts, have the right to receive or the power to direct the receipt of dividends from, or the proceeds from the sale of, the ordinary shares of Alkermes.
 No one other person's interest in the ordinary share of Alkermes is more than 5%.
+Based on a notice of notifiable interest provided to us by Vanguard Health Care Fund pursuant to Part 17 of the Companies Act, as of April 20, 2022, Vanguard Health Care Fund had an interest in 8,318,534 ordinary shares of Alkermes, which represents 5.07% of our ordinary shares based on 164,136,728 of our ordinary shares outstanding as of the Record Date.